gessinger-hj/gepard/README.md

 This command lists all service-instances with the service-type __test-gepard__ in the local subnet.

 # What is new

+## Release 1-7-10 Java Reconnect on First Connect
+If re-connect is requested and there is no reachable Broker then the Java client tries to connect every 5 seconds to establish a valid connection.
+This is the same behaviour as the JavaScript client and the WebClient used in a browser.

 ## Release 1-7-9 WebClient New Reconnect Mechanism